-^{109 &}lt;u>Universal credit cut will lead to more UK children in care - study | Universal credit | The Guardian

-110 What is the Scottish child payment and can I get it? - BBC News experiencing the cut.113 During the period that UC was first introduced, there was a sharp rise in the number of unemployed people suffering from mental health problems.114 The Lancet conducted a longitudinal study into the link between mental illness psychological distress with UC.
-Their findings suggested "that introduction of Universal Credit led to an increase in psychological distress, a measure of mental health difficulties, amona those affected by the policy."115
+&lt;sup>109 Universal credit cut will lead to more UK children in care - study | Universal credit | The Guardian experiencing the cut.113 During the period that UC was first introduced, there was a sharp rise in the number of unemployed people suffering from mental health problems.
+The Lancet conducted a longitudinal study into the link between mental illness and psychological distress with UC.
+Their findings suggested "that the introduction of Universal Credit led to an increase in psychological distress, a measure of mental health difficulties, among those affected by the policy."115